 The practical payoff: integrations built today work across Claude Code, Claude Desktop, Cowork, and any future Claude product.
 You're not building point-to-point connections.
 You're building to a standard that compounds as the ecosystem grows.

-One cost detail most teams miss: every MCP server you connect loads its tool definitions as input tokens on every single request — whether Claude uses those tools or not.
+One cost detail most teams miss: every MCP server you connect loads its tool definitions as input tokens on every single request, whether Claude uses those tools or not.
 Ten servers with five tools each can add 5,000 to 15,000 tokens of overhead per call before you've said a word.
-R2 doesn't carry every tool in active mode at once.
 Be intentional about what you connect.

 Each Project has its own 200K context window that persists across conversations.
 Upload the documents, guidelines, data, and instructions once.
 Every conversation inside that Project inherits all of it automatically.
 You don't re-brief Claude.
 It already knows.